Library

 _newhead(fn, fnargs)

-Creates the head of the new method of jetcoeffs! and _allocate_jetcoeffs. fn is the name of the passed function and fnargs is a vector with its arguments defning the function (which are either three or four).
+Creates the head of the new method of jetcoeffs! and _allocate_jetcoeffs, as well as a new in-place method of fn. fn is the name of the passed function and fnargs is a vector with its arguments defning the function (which are either three or four).

 source